Dr. David Priest comments on veterinary life amid COVID-19 and specifically on its impacts in the Kentucky horseracing community.

 Medications (such as heartworm or flea and tick treatments)

 Don’t hesitate to ask your Palm Beach Equine Clinic veterinarian about the care of your pets.
 We are here to support you and your animals, and can provide accommodations to safely tend to your pets.

 In an executive order issued March 20, 2020, Florida Governor Ron DeSantis has directed all non-essential businesses in Palm Beach County to close.
 As a veterinary hospital, Palm Beach Equine Clinic is an essential business and will remain open.

-Palm Beach Equine Clinic is committed to the care of equine patients and will continue providing care, whether for elective treatments or emergency procedures.
-Our equine hospital, laboratory, and diagnostic departments are fully functioning, expertly staffed, and equipped to treat any type of equine condition.
+Palm Beach Equine Clinic is committed to the care of equine patients and will continue providing care.
+Our equine hospital, laboratory, and diagnostic departments are fully functioning, expertly staffed, and equipped to treat any type of equine health condition.
 A Palm Beach Equine Clinic veterinarian is always available in the event of an emergency, 24 hours a day, seven days a week.